 If you keep missing notifications on your lock screen, then make sure that the “Show on Lock Screen” setting is toggled on, if not so then turn it on You can find the same under Settings > Notifications > Messages.

-Turn off “show in CarPlay” settings.
+Turn off “show in CarPlay” settings

 Many iOS users find that the problem is caused by turning on the “show in CarPlay” setting.
-So if it is enabled turn it off for that purpose go to the Settings > Notifications > Messages and turn off ‘Show in CarPlay’.
+So if it is enabled turn it off for that purpose go to Settings > Notifications > Messages and turn off ‘Show in CarPlay’.
 Once the Users turned that setting off, their notifications started working again normally.

 As per our sources after changing the banner style the problem seems to be okay.
 For that purpose, you have to go to settings > notifications > messages and then change the Banner style to persistent and added repeat alerts twice as an added reminder.
 After doing this your text notification issue will solve.

-Turnoff setting “Hide alerts”
+Turn off the setting “Hide alerts”

 - In short, Go to your conversation,